mikolofton/mouse-movement-prediction/README.md

-# Mouse Movement Authentication API
+# Mouse Movement Prediction API

 ###### Author: Melissa Lofton

 Introduction
 ------------
-Biometric authentication is the focus of evolving efforts to identify a user with natural human characteristics or behavior.
-Mouse movements are such a behavior that can be recorded synchronously as a user interacts with a computer or device.
-The application programmable interface (API) developed by this study aims to successfully authenticate users based on their mouse movements.
-To achieve this the API utilizes the index of difficulty (ID) and mouse movement completion time (MT) and applies a linear regression model to Fitts’ Law to predict movement time from the index of difficulty.
-The API decides whether a user passes authentication by determining if the predicted MT is within one standard error of the actual MT.
-The API also features a confidence score which demonstrates the level of confidence the API has in its authentication result.
-Analysis of the mouse movement API includes a series of tests for accuracy and the confidence score to determine the efficacy of the API's authentication service.
+The application programmable interface (API) developed by this study aims to successfully predict a task's movement time based upon the task's calculated index of difficulty for each individual user.
+To achieve this the API applies a linear regression model to Fitts’ Law to predict movement time (MT) from the index of difficulty (ID).
+The API also features a confidence score which demonstrates the level of confidence the API has in its prediction result.
+Analysis of the mouse movement API includes a series of tests for accuracy and the confidence score to determine the efficacy of the API's prediction service.

 Updates
 -------